JulianStremel/mrdiy_canabus/README.md

 ## The Gateway

-The gateway consists of an ESP32 Dev Kit 1 board paired with a CAN bus shield, directly connected to the car's CAN bus, typically via the OBDII port.
-To install this hardware in my car securely, I performed certain modifications to ensure a safe permanent connection and minimize power consumption while in standby mode.
+The gateway consists of an ESP32 Dev Kit 1 board paired with a CAN bus shield (see below), directly connected to the car's CAN bus, typically via the OBDII port.
 See my full video below.

 [![MrDIY Wireless Gateway YouTube video](https://img.youtube.com/vi/XiqU5wpnupk/0.jpg)](https://www.youtube.com/watch?v=XiqU5wpnupk)